NewBugs/fprime/docs/Tutorials/MathComponent/Tutorial.md

 The next step in the tutorial is to define instances of the `MathSender` and `MathReceiver` components and add them to the `Ref` topology.

+A reference implementation for this section is available at `docs/Tutorials/MathComponent/Top`.
+If at any point there is confusion, reference the files `instances.fpp` and `topology.fpp` from that directory.

 <a name="Updating-the-Ref-Deployment_Defining-the-Component-Instances"></a>
 ### 6.1.
 Defining the Component Instances